10 Awesome Sci-Fi Moments

 Back to the Future (1985) – Time Travel

 Time Travelling never looked better then when it was done from within a DeLorean.
-Back to the Future introduced us all to risks of temporal causality when Marty McFly (Michael J. Fox) finds himself stuck in the past.
+Back to the Future introduced us all to the risks of temporal causality when Marty McFly (Michael J. Fox) finds himself stuck in the past.
 Despite several on screen time jumps throughout the films series, it’s the very first that wowed audiences, as the DeLorean screeches into the future, and almost hitting Marty and inventor Doc Brown (Christopher Lloyd), leaving a flaming tire trail in its path.
 The effects shot and dramatic score married together into a perfect cinematic moment.

 Matrix (1999) – Bullet Time